cykvta/HardcoreMP/README.md

 ## Known Issues
 - The plugin will throw an error if the default lobby world is not available.
 Ensure this world exists and is loaded properly.
-- On a player's first connection, the plugin does not send them to the game world.
-The player must reconnect to join the correct world.

 ## Support
 If you have any issues or feature requests, please contact me.